What is a public interest disclosure?

-The discloser is not required to undertake any investigative action before making a disclosure.
+The discloser is not required to undertake any investigative action before making a disclosure, and does not need to provide any evidence.

 Information may still be a disclosure under the PID Act even if the information turns out to be incorrect or unable to be substantiated provided the discloser had a genuine and reasonable belief that it did occur.
 This allows for genuine misinterpretations of information to fall within the scope of the PID Act.

 Who is a proper authority?

 Proper authorities are persons and organisations authorised under the PID Act to receive public interest disclosures.

 Examples of proper authorities include:

 - The public sector agency responsible for the wrongdoing.
-A public sector entity is a proper authority if the disclosure is about the conduct of that entity or its employees.
+A public sector agency is a proper authority if the disclosure is about the conduct of that entity or its employees.

 - An agency you believe has authority to investigate the matter.
 For example, the Crime and Corruption Commission is a proper authority for disclosures about corrupt conduct.

 - The Chief Judicial Officer of a court or tribunal when the report is about suspected corrupt conduct or reprisal by a judicial officer.

 - Any Member of the Queensland Parliament (an MP).

 What protection does the Public Interest Disclosure Act provide?

 Disclosers are entitled to reasonable information about the action taken as a result of making a disclosure.
 This includes information about the action proposed and, if action is taken, the results of that action.

 Reprisal against a discloser is an offence.
 The PID Act also makes the public sector entity vicariously liable if any of the entity’s employees attempt or cause reprisal against a discloser (whether the discloser is a public officer or a member of the public).
 Public sector entity chief executive officers have specific obligations to ensure public officers who make a disclosure are supported and offered protection from reprisal.

 If you are a public sector officer, you cannot be disciplined for the action of making a public interest disclosure.
 However, a discloser’s liability for their own conduct is not affected by the action of making a disclosure.
 Making a disclosure does not prevent reasonable management action.